Skip to main content

 Cortisol is a powerful and essential hormone.
 It liberates glucose for immediate energy, sharpens focus, modulates inflammation, and primes the body for action.
 In a healthy, acute stress response, this cascade is swift and effective.
 Once the perceived threat has passed, a negative feedback loop engages.

 The rising levels of cortisol are detected by the hypothalamus and pituitary, which then down-regulate their production of CRH and ACTH, respectively.
-This elegant self-regulating mechanism ensures that the is turned off, allowing the body to return to a state of equilibrium, or homeostasis.
+This elegant self-regulating mechanism ensures that the stress response is turned off, allowing the body to return to a state of equilibrium, or homeostasis.

 HPA axis dysfunction occurs when this feedback loop is compromised.
 Chronic, unrelenting stressors prevent the “off-switch” from engaging properly, leading to a state of prolonged physiological activation that can eventually exhaust the system.